 Missional youth ministry helps students see how they can live out the gospel and be missionaries in their day-to-day lives.
 As part of that movement, youth leaders need to take student ministries off the church campus as much as possible.

 In our book Get Out, my son Josh and I talk about the importance of getting on school campuses to make an impact for Christ.
 Let’s face it: The public school may be the greatest mission field in America.
 But it’s also one of the most closed in our land.
 In most places, the day of a youth pastor showing up with pizzas to eat lunch with students is over.

-Effective, missional student ministry sees their ministry as to the whole community, not just to the students attending their church.
-That mindset places the public school in a vital place for ministry.
+Effective missional youth ministry targets the whole community, not just the teens attending your church.
+That outreach mindset places the public school in a vital place for ministry.

 Follow these important tips for ministering at public schools:

 1. Go through the first door that opens on campus.

 After you’ve met administrators, the Fellowship of Christian Athletes (FCA), Young Life or something similar may be the widest door.
 These organizations welcome student pastors with open arms.
 They’re always looking for speakers and prayer partners to join them.